 Where a child’s parents are not married, entitlement to maintenance requires either that the child's father has acknowledged paternity or that the identity of the child’s father has been determined by other means.
 If you wish to assert your entitlement to maintenance or establish paternity, it can often be helpful to obtain support and legal representation (‘freiwillige Beistandschaft’) from the Jugendamt.

-Starting January 2021 the maintenance advance rate is € 174 per month for children up to the age of 6 and € 232 per month for children aged from 6 to 11.
-The rate for children between the ages of 12 and 18 is € 309 per month.
+The maintenance advance rate is € 177 per month for children up to the age of 6 years and € 236 per month for children aged from 6 to 11 years.
+The rate for children between the ages of 12 and 18 years is € 314 per month.

 If you were married and the child/children live with you following separation or divorce, under certain circumstances you may be entitled to spousal support (Ehegattenunterhalt).
-Unmarried mothers and fathers who are unable to work because they are caring for a child are entitled to ‘childcare support’ (Betreuungsunterhalt) from the other parent until the child reaches the age of three.
+Unmarried mothers and fathers who are unable to work because they are caring for a child are entitled to ‘childcare support’ (Betreuungsunterhalt) from the other parent until the child reaches the age of 3 years.
+This is usually determined by a lawyer if the separated parents cannot mutually agree on this.

 Your best point of contact for questions relating to child support is: